The Haunted History of Central Texas’s Most Notorious Jail

 The other two cells – in the upper story – designed for the insane, and for the women are well lighted and ventilated.

 The Williamson County Jail had a total of ten cells, and most were large enough to contain four inmates each.
-The jailor’s residence was six rooms and considered one of the nicest homes in Georgetown at the time.
+The jailor’s residence was six rooms and was considered one of the nicest homes in Georgetown at the time.
 But what about the Jail’s residents?

 The Prisoners of Old Williamson County Jail